Matthews scores in Leafs’ pre-season victory - Toronto | Globalnews.ca

 Matthews scores in Leafs’ pre-season victory

-TORONTO – Auston Matthews scored and Frederik Andersen made 26 saves as the Toronto Maple Leafs defeated the Montreal Canadiens 3-0 in pre-season play Wednesday.
+In terms of action on the ice, Frederik Andersen made 26 saves, Trevor Moore added a goal and an assist, and John Tavares also scored for Toronto in Wednesday’s victory.
+Mitch Marner chipped in with two assists.

-Trevor Moore, with a goal and an assist, and John Tavares also scored for Toronto.
-Mitch Marner added two assists.
+“I’ve been feeling good so far in camp,” said Andersen, who’s stopped 62-of-63 shots in seven periods of exhibition action.
+“Continuing working day by day.
+It’s been paying off.”

 Keith Kinkaid stopped 46 shots for Montreal.